ucsf-wynton/wynton-website-hpc/docs/software/scl.md

 [alice@{{ site.devel.name }} ~]$
 ```

-_Importantly_, only a subset of the above SCLs are available on the _compute nodes_.
+_Importantly_, only a subset of the above SCLs are available also on the _compute nodes_.
 Specifically, these are:
 ```sh
 python33
 rh-python34